andreventuravale/esbuild-plugin-wildcard-imports/README.md

   - The esm output format was tested to the extent necessary to attain 100% code coverage; however, it was not thoroughly examined for all conceivable scenarios and opportunities.

-- Does `format=cjs` mean it only works with CommonJS code?
+- Does `format=cjs` mean the plugin only works with a CommonJS codebase?

-  - No, it doesn't.
-You can use it with your ESM code.
-The `format=cjs` is specifically about the esbuild output format.
+  - Not at all, you can use the plugin with your ES codebase.
+The `format=cjs` is about the esbuild output format.
 The library has been tested and works with ES modules.

 - Does it work with non-Node.js platforms?